 Rohith joined Watsi on December 2nd, 2013.
 20 other people also joined Watsi on that day!
-Rohith's most recent donation traveled 8,600 miles to support Daw Htar, an elderly woman from Thailand, to fund cataract surgery to regain her independence.
+Rohith's most recent donation traveled 8,600 miles to support Htee, a 63-year-old woman from Thailand, to fund cataract surgery to restore her vision.

 Rohith has funded healthcare for 75 patients in 12 countries.